HannahMarieWieser/react-shopping-cart/README.md

 <ProductContext.Provider value={{ products, addItem }}>
 ```

--[] Now that we're providing our products state and addItem function we can refactor our products route to no longer use render props.
+-[x] Now that we're providing our products state and addItem function we can refactor our products route to no longer use render props.

 **Before**